MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-registration.md

 # Register Azure Stack with Azure

-Registering Azure Stack with Azure allows you to download marketplace items from Azure and to set up commerce data reporting back to Microsoft.
+Register Azure Stack with Azure so you can download marketplace items from Azure and set up commerce data reporting back to Microsoft.
 After you register Azure Stack, usage is reported to Azure commerce and you can see it under the Azure billing Subscription ID used for registration.

 The information in this article describes registering Azure Stack integrated systems with Azure.
 For information about registering the ASDK with Azure, see [Azure Stack registration](../asdk/asdk-register.md) in the ASDK documentation.

 > [!IMPORTANT]
 > Registration is required to support full Azure Stack functionality, including offering items in the marketplace.
-In addition, you will be in violation of Azure Stack licensing terms if you do not register when using the pay-as-you-use billing model.
-To learn more about Azure Stack licensing models, please see the [How to buy page](https://azure.microsoft.com/overview/azure-stack/how-to-buy/).
+You'll be in violation of Azure Stack licensing terms if you don't register when using the pay-as-you-use billing model.
+To learn more about Azure Stack licensing models, see the [How to buy page](https://azure.microsoft.com/overview/azure-stack/how-to-buy/).

 ## Prerequisites

 You need the following prerequisites in place before you register:

-- Verify your credentials
+- Verify your credentials.
-- Set the PowerShell language mode
+- Set the PowerShell language mode.
-- Install PowerShell for Azure Stack
+- Install PowerShell for Azure Stack.
-- Download the Azure Stack tools
+- Download the Azure Stack tools.
-- Determine your registration scenario
+- Determine your registration scenario.

 ### Verify your credentials